imranfadhil/pp_portfolio/04_30-7/README.md

     *   Comprehensive multi-track log plots are generated for each well, displaying input logs, interpreted lithology, porosity, permeability, and saturation curves.
     *   A field-wide stick plot is created to visualize fluid contacts (e.g., `ODT`, `WUT`) and their consistency across the wells.

-This structured workflow ensures that the final petrophysical properties are well-calibrated to core data and consistently applied across the entire field, providing a robust basis for subsequent reservoir modeling and volumetric analysis.

 `TODO`
 1. Add insights from each sections.